ahed0programer/bagisto_AhdTheme/README.md

 # bagisto_AhdTheme
 this is a theme for bagisto made with js instead of vue.js .
-This theme is for <a href="http://targusme.com/">TargusMe</a> company's programmers who wants to use bagisto and don't wants to learn vue.js framework.
+This theme is for <a href="http://targusme.com/">TargusMe</a> company's programmers who want to use bagisto and don't want to learn vue.js framework.
 <h5>Notes :</h5>
 <ol>
   <li>you need to create a new theme folder , and register it in the config files</li>